 When a user has full authorization for a project, they can see all of the information available for the project in LGTM.
 This includes the source code, alerts, metrics, custom query results, etc. A user has full authorization to view all of the data for a project if any of the following is true:

-- The project is public for all users because the related repository provider uses the public authorization provider.
+- The project is public for all users.
+The integration that provides access to the repository specifies the

 - The project is public for this user.
-The related repository provider uses an external system to provide authorization information, and the user has access to the repository in the external system.
-The user must be logged in to LGTM with an appropriate external account.
+The integration that provides access to the underlying repository uses the repository host to provide authorization information, and the user has access to the repository in this system.
+The user must be logged in to LGTM with an appropriate account.

 - An administrator adds a rule for the user to provide full access to the project.